-I have been a finalist for a major national music award like the NZ Music Awards, APRA Silver Scroll, Waiata Māori Music Awards, Pacific Music Awards.
+• I have been a finalist for a major national music award

+This could be a major national music award such as: Aotearoa Music Awards, APRA Silver Scrolls, Waiata Māori Music Awards, Pacific Music Awards, Student Radio Network Awards.

-I have been a national finalist in SmokefreeRockQuest or SmokeFree Tangata Beats.
+• I have been a national finalist in SmokefreeRockQuest or SmokeFree Tangata Beats.
 This must have been a national finalist, does not include regional finalists.

-I have had a song, album, or EP feature in a Recorded Music NZ Top 20 Album, Single or Hot chart.
+• I have had a song, album, or EP feature in a Recorded Music NZ Top 20 Album, Single or Hot chart.

 These charts incorporate streaming, airplay and physical sales.
-You will need to state the song, chart type and position and month and year. https://nztop40.co.nz/
+You will need to state the song, chart type and position and month and year.
+Check out: https://nztop40.co.nz/ for this info.

-I have previously received a music grant from a New Zealand public funding agency like Creative NZ, NZ Music Commission, Te Māngai Pāho, NZ On Air.
+• I have previously received a music grant from a New Zealand public funding agency like Creative NZ, NZ Music Commission, Te Māngai Pāho, NZ On Air.